 In the Control Octave, the keys C1 to A1 select phrases for the selected Style.
 In general, these phrases increase in intensity as you travel up the keyboard (A1 being the most intense).
-The 3 less intense Phrases (C1 to E1) select right-hand only phrases with increasing intensity.
-The 3 more intense Phrases (F1 to A1) are two-handed phrases with even further increasing intensity.
+The 3 less intense Phrases (C1 to E1) select phrases that only use the pianist's right hand, while the 3 more intense Phrases (F1 to A1) select phrases that use both of the pianist's hands, for maximum intensity!

-Experiment with how you can seamlessly move between intros, verses, choruses and breakdowns by using these intensity variations alone!
+Experiment with seamlessly moving between intros, verses, choruses and breakdowns by using these intensity variations alone!